I attended a webinar the other day about tips for writing characters. I thought I’d share the main tips they talked about.

 Even if they’re not likable characters, make them human.
 Have them “save a cat,” for instance.
 If a cat is stuck in a tree, would no one have the heart to at least pause or stop?
 Try to help?

 Another way of looking at it is: even villains believe they are heroes.
 No one is one hundred percent evil.
 Maybe they want someone dead but still believe in free healthcare.
 Or they want to take down a corporation but still give back to the poor.
 Give them a trait to make them relatable.
 They don’t have to be a lovable character to be a good character.

 Ghosts from their past

 Ghosts come back to haunt a little at a time.
 They’re not revealed all at once.
 Characters—like people—are also not going to want to talk about their past either, especially if it’s haunting them.

-Give them little hints that something’s off, not quite right.
-Perhaps being in a car makes them nervous, so they ride a bike everywhere.
+Give the readers hints that something’s off.
+Perhaps being in a car makes the character nervous, so they ride a bike everywhere.
 Or they avoid pizza at all costs.
 Then slowly build those bread crumbs until the climax.

 However, a word of warning for this: be careful.
 Don’t introduce something without explaining at least some of it.
 Leaving the reader hanging brings up a lot of false tension.
 If the reader has too many questions, they’re likely to lose interest.